Trying to lose weight can be a difficult and frustrating process. You may feel like you're doing everything right, but the scale needs to budge.

 The only thing they have in common is the raw state, the potato, that they both start.
 Beyond that, they become something else entirely, with one having a minor effect on hormones and health and the other (chips) having a significant and mostly negative impact.

 Stick with whole foods and cook your foods from scratch.
-You will avoid many of the problems associated with processed and refined foods and many inflammatory ingredients like seed oils, preservatives, and artificial sweeteners.
+You will avoid many problems associated with processed and refined foods and inflammatory ingredients like seed oils, preservatives, and artificial sweeteners.
 Avoid processed foods.

 The final consideration when evaluating a weight loss food is how much it will fill you up.
 Ideally, you are eating nutrient-dense, high-satiety foods that fill you up.